JumpstartTU - Center for Global Engagement

 San Luis Potosí is a medium-sized city of about two million inhabitants.
 It is located eight hours south of the US border and five hours north of Mexico City (driving time), just south of the Tropic of Cancer.
 Founded by the Spaniards as a mining town, it has grown in industrial importance due to its strategic location in the middle of the country’s three largest metropolitan areas: Mexico City, Guadalajara, and Monterrey.
 San Luis Potosí is the capital of the state of the same name, located between the state’s northern desert and eastern rainforest regions.

-Do students need any other vaccines?
+Do students need any vaccines?